frakbot/italiansubs-plus-plus/README.md

 ## Building

+### Prerequisites

-In order to build this extension, you need a NodeJS environment.
+In order to build this extension, you need a working **NodeJS** environment.
 Then, open a shell and execute the following:

 	npm install grunt-cli bower yo generator-chrome-extension -g

-Move into the root of the project and call
+To install all of the required dependencies, move into the root of the project and call

 	npm install & bower install

+### Building

+The list of supported task is:
+* `grunt`, executes JSHint, testing and builds the extension
+* `grunt jshint` executes JSHint on the project
+* `grunt build` builds the project (inside the `dist` folder and as a zip in the `package` folder)

 ## Version History